project-imas/encrypted-core-data/README.md

 Encrypted CoreData SQLite Store
 ===================

-CoreData encrypted SQLite store using [SQLCipher](http://sqlcipher.net)
+CoreData encrypted SQLite store using [SQLCipher](http://sqlcipher.net).
+This library is a work in progress and will probably not work in every case or with highly complex models.
+Please submit pull requests to fix bugs that you find.

 # Project Setup